ncoudray/DeepPATH/LungCancer/README.md

 ## 1.2 Validation

 Should be run on the validation test set at the same time as the training but on a different node (memory issues occur otherwise).
+Same code as for testing (see section 2.).
+You need to either:
+* run it manually once in a while and keep track of the evolution of validation score.
-Same code as for testing (see section 2.), but without the ```--run_once``` option (the program will run in an infinite loop and will need to be killed manually).
+* or run the script without the ```--run_once``` option (the program will run in an infinite loop and will need to be killed manually).
+To set how often the validation script needs to be run, you need to modify the code: in file ```02_testing/2Classes/inception/nc_inception_eval.py```, line 46, the default value of ```eval_interval_secs``` set to 5 minutes by default (for very long jobs, every 1 or 5 hours may be enough).

 Note: The current validation code only saves the validation accuracy, not the loss.
 The code still needs to be changed for that.